 Sugar syrup, a simple mix of white granulated sugar dissolved in water, is probably the most common way to replace nectar.
 The ratio of sugar to water depends on the time of year.

 In the spring or summer, you should feed a thin, 1:1 sugar syrup mix.
 That’s one part sugar, to one part water.
 Measurements are in terms of weight.

-Thanks to Google, I learned that 2 cups of water (16 ounces) weighs about 1.04 pounds.
+Thanks to Google, I learned that 2 cups of water (16 ounces) weigh about 1.04 pounds.
 That is close enough without a scale.
 If you want to be more precise, an inexpensive kitchen scale will do just fine for measuring.

 A fall mix is 2:1 (sugar to water) for a thicker syrup heading into winter.